lvanni/hyperdeep/README.md

 	$ python hyperdeep.py predict bin/Campagne2017 bin/Campagne2017.vec data/Campagne2017.test

 # Observe the deconvolution
 The predict command line will create a result file in the folder result/ (create the folder if needed).
 This file is a json format file where you can find the activation score given by the deconvolution for each word.
-An example of results is given in result/Campagne2017.test.res
+An example of results is given in result/Campagne2017.test.	res